 I just love to add a personal touch to Christmas time gift-giving by making some handmade gifts.

 Some people in your life, like parents and grandparents, or aunts and uncles, pretty much have everything they need, or buy whatever they need at the time they need it.
 These are the people who are impossible to shop for.
 What could you possibly get them?

-The ones I’m going to share with you today don’t take really any special equipment.
+The ones I’m going to share with you today don’t really take any special equipment.
 There are a few sewing ideas, but you can get by with using just a basic inexpensive sewing machine to make some of these gifts.
 Whatever you choose, you’ll create a gift that everyone on your list will love.

 10 Homemade Christmas Gift Ideas